FelipenerySilva/Analysing-Employee-Data/README.md

 The analysis was able to answer some of the most common question when working with employee data.
 How many active employees were there on a given day?.
 In this case I used November 13th, 2013.
 Most of the time management this is related to reporting externally or for staff plans.<br>

-To show an active trend of employees we used the date table and a subquery against the employee table to get the number of people that were active.
-Then we applied the same logic as previously.
+To show an active trend of employees I used the date table and a subquery against the employee table to get the number of people that were active.

-Finally, we were able to practice the use of common table expression CTEs.
-CTEs are temporary structures that contain separate data than the main query and are self- referencing.
-This allowed us to perform a hierarchy analysis of employee.
+Finally, I was able to practice the use of common table expression CTEs.
+CTEs are temporary structures that contain separate data than the main query.
+In addition, they are self- referencing.
+This allows to perform a hierarchy analysis of employees.